gauntface/gauntface.com/content/blog/2020/gauntface.com-version-2020.md

 That's three new (✨) things and a bunch of tools I've stuck with (👌).

-I stuck with markdown, Gulp, Typescript and PostCSS because they all work for me and I've had enough of an issue with any of them to really opt for anything else that's I've seen and / or tried.
+I stuck with markdown, Gulp, Typescript and PostCSS because they all work for me and I've had enough of an issue with any of them to opt for anything else that's I've seen and/or tried.

 Now, why the changes?